Percy Laurie: Military career

+Metropolitan Police

-In February 1919 he went on half-pay and was appointed Deputy Assistant Commissioner "A" in the Metropolitan Police in London, in command of the Mounted Branch and with direct supervision of the four police districts under the Assistant Commissioner "A".
-In July 1919 he was promoted substantive Major in the Army and in October 1919 he formally retired with the substantive rank of Lieutenant-Colonel.
+In February 1919 Laurie went on half-pay and was appointed Deputy Assistant Commissioner "A" in the Metropolitan Police in London, in command of the Mounted Branch and with direct supervision of the whole Metropolitan Police District under William Horwood, who was then Assistant Commissioner "A".
+In July 1919 Laurie was promoted substantive Major in the Army and in October 1919 he formally retired with the substantive rank of Lieutenant-Colonel.
 He was put in charge of restoring morale following the 1919 police strike and also organised the policing of the victory march and other commemorations of the war.
 He pioneered police aviation and organised the first experiments in Britain with using the airship R33 to watch the crowds on Derby Day in 1921.
 Under his command, the Metropolitan Police Mounted Branch training depot at Imber Court was established.
 He also pioneered the use of police dogs in Britain.
 He was appointed Commander of the Order of the British Empire (CBE) in the 1923 New Year Honours.

 In June 1933, Laurie was appointed Assistant Commissioner "D", responsible for policy and planning.
 In this post, he planned the policing for the Silver Jubilee of King George V. Laurie's own horse, Quicksilver, was a favourite of Londoners.
 Laurie acquired him in France in April 1916 and he was slightly wounded by shrapnel at the Battle of the Somme.
 He bore his master on every state occasion from 1919 until Laurie's retirement in July 1936.
 Laurie also established the Metropolitan Police Athletic Association.
-He was appointed Knight Commander of the Royal Victorian Order (KCVO) in the 1935 New Year Honours.
+He was appointed Knight Commander of the Royal Victorian Order in the 1935 New Year Honours.

+Second World War

 On the outbreak of the Second World War in 1939, Laurie came out of retirement to serve as Assistant Chief Constable of the War Department Constabulary.
-In July 1940 he was appointed Provost-Marshal of the United Kingdom with the rank of Brigadier and served in this post, being promoted to the local rank of Major-General in July 1942, until July 1943, when he once again retired.
-This followed his suspension for ration book offences after he obtained Army ration cards as well as his civilian ration book.
+In July 1940 he was appointed Provost-Marshal of the United Kingdom with the rank of brigadier and served in this post, being promoted to the local rank of major-general in July 1942, until July 1943, when he once again retired.
+This followed his suspension for ration book offences after he obtained army ration cards as well as his civilian ration book.
 He was convicted and fined, although his conviction was later quashed on appeal after the Appeals Committee accepted he had simply made a mistake.
-He was reinstated, but he then asked to retire and was granted the honorary rank of Brigadier.
+He was reinstated, but he then asked to retire and was granted the honorary rank of brigadier.

 From 1939 to 1946 he was also Land Tax and Income Tax Commissioner for Wiltshire and was County Welfare Officer for the Wiltshire Army Cadet Force from 1944 to 1946.
 He was a Justice of the Peace from 1933.